esikm/Pillow/docs/handbook/image-file-formats.rst

 Pillow reads and writes TIFF files.
 It can read both striped and tiled images, pixel and plane interleaved multi-band images.
-If you have libtiff and its headers installed, PIL can read and write many kinds of compressed TIFF files.
-If not, PIL will only read and write uncompressed files.
+If you have libtiff and its headers installed, PIL2 can read and write many kinds of compressed TIFF files.
+If not, PIL2 will only read and write uncompressed files.

 .. note::